zenidreney/qismile/README.md

 - `/components/` — Modular HTML for Navbar & Footer
 - `/scripts.js` — Loads components and handles page interactivity
 - `/media/` — Site images and favicon

-## Quick Start

-Clone the repository and open `index.html` in your browser.
-No backend or build steps are required.

 ## License